A New Branch Line is proposed

 1935 chestnut trees were planted along the embankment fronting Barnham Road to mark the Silver Jubilee of King George V

 1962 train derailment at the station – 37 passengers and driver injured but no fatalities

 2009 1911 signal box removed

 2014 150th anniversary of the opening of the Bognor branch line celebrated at Barnham and Bognor Regis

-For photographs – follow this link to Flickr where you will find many images of the Barnham Station through the ages.
+For photographs – Right Click of your mouse to open Flickr link in new page where you will find many images of the Barnham Station through the ages.
 (Flickr is an external site where images are hosted).